 No energy to bake Christmas cookies with your kids?
 They will grow up just as fine.
 They might even be happier without this memory because their mom spent a few minutes recalibrating.
 Rather than trying to do everything as a frantic mess.

-You do itch to bake but find it extremely stressful during the Christmas season?
+But you do itch to bake but find it extremely stressful during the Christmas season?

 Then try this method and see what it does to your Christmas season experience.
 I’m sure you won’t regret it.